Trends

 As a result, a lot of people would rather show up at work sick than take a precious paid sick day or worse, lose a day of pay.
 It doesn’t do much for productivity in the long run and you can easily catch the flu from your sick cubicle neighbour.
 That may be why everyone carries a bottle of hand sanitizer around these days!

-If you are in an office environment, chances are you will work “9-to-5”.
+If you are in an office environment, chances are you will work “9-to-5.”
 But if you work in the customer service industry, expect to work a very flexible schedule.
 Stores have long opening hours in Canada and they typically open seven days a week.
-Call centres have to deal with customers across time zones—and there are six primary time zones in Canada, Newfoundland, Atlantic, Eastern, Central, Mountain and the Pacific time zone.
+Call centres have to deal with customers across time zones—and there are six primary time zones in Canada, Newfoundland, Atlantic, Eastern, Central, Mountain and Pacific time zone.

 Employers also like to schedule employees at the last minute.
 For instance, you may get your weekly work schedule on the Friday for the following week, making it hard to plan ahead for family life and time off.

 These days, it’s becoming harder and harder to unplug from the office.
-In my last two positions, I was given a brand new shiny BlackBerry.
+In my last two positions, I was given a brand-new shiny BlackBerry.
 “Yay, free phone and no strings attached!” you may think.
 Problem was, I was pretty much always on call and I found it hard to unplug after the end of my work day.
-I was receiving emails, requests and questions 24/7 and people actually expected me to answer them “because it just takes a minute to check your emails on your phone”.
+I was receiving emails, requests and questions 24/7 and people actually expected me to answer them “because it just takes a minute to check your emails on your phone.”
 I never seemed to be able to put the BlackBerry down.

 I do get 5 weeks of paid vacation however I am supposed to take three to four weeks during the month of August a month during which prices skyrocket so you end up having to spend some days at home or worst with your in-laws.